Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 As stated in ~\cite{bib:2020_PCalO3}, the NE and WE photon calibrators have first been calibrated in March 2019, before the start of~O3.\\ The WE PCal calibration was found to be stable during O3a, with systematic uncertainties on the WE mirror induced motion estimated to $1.35\%$.
 The WE laser stopped working at the end of August~2019 and it was replaced during the run break in October~2019.
 The photodiode was recalibrated before the start of O3b.
 This re-calibration induced a small offset compared to the O3a power calibration, consistent with the systematic uncertainty coming from the power measurement with the Virgo Integrating Sphere already taken into account.
 However, the WE PCal power calibration was found to drift during O3b, in correlation with the environment humidity.
 This drift was seen after the end of O3b and hence was not corrected in the PCal calibration nor in the online $h(t)$ reconstruction.
 As a consequence, it has been included as additional uncertainties on the WE PCal power calibration: systematic uncertainties on the WE mirror induced motion were estimated to $1.73\%$ during O3b.\\ The NE PCal already had shown some calibration variations with humidity during O3a.
 Systematic uncertainties on the NE mirror induced motion were estimated to $1.35\%$ during O3a.
 The NE laser also failed, in October~2019, and was replaced in January~2020 to be used again for O3b calibration.
 No offset in the NE PCal power calibration was found and the correlation with humidity was similar as during O3a.
-As a consequence, the systematic uncertainties on the NE mirror induced motion estimated to $1.39\%$ during O3b.\\
+As a consequence, the systematic uncertainties on the NE mirror induced motion estimated to $1.39\%$ during O3b.\\ \lr{During the two periods when a single PCal was available, the other being faulty, the Virgo calibration could still be monitored with the other PCal and with the free swinging Michelson calibration technique.}